All in one safer place.

 For more information on the specific terms of the Buyer Protection applying to you, see our User Agreement.

-Physical goods that can be posted and which do not violate PayPal policies.
+Purchase of most goods that can be posted and which do not violate PayPal policies.
 Here are a few examples of situations where an item doesn’t match the seller’s description: You bought a book and got a DVD, you bought a new item but got something that was used, you bought 3 items but only got 2, the item was damaged during delivery, the item is missing major parts (that the seller didn’t disclose), or you purchased an authentic brand but got a fake instead.

 What's not Covered?